optionalg/courses-test-new-format/chapter1.md

 Even with some code
 ```

-Go ahead now and do it yourself.
+Go ahead now and do it yourself...

 `@instructions`
 - Adventure